derek-palmer/DVR-Scan-File-Organizer/README.md

 # DVR-Scan-Organizer

-## Overview
 DVR-Scan-Organizer is a Dockerized extension for DVR-Scan, designed to process multiple video files and organize output in a structured format.

-This project:
-- Supports batch video processing.
-- Uses Docker for an isolated, reproducible environment.
-- Includes automated linting and testing.

 ## Getting Started
 ### Prerequisites